tektoncd/triggers/docs/eventlisteners.md

 **Note:** If user sets `replicas` field while creating/updating eventlistener yaml then it won't respects replicas values edited by user manually on deployment or through any other mechanism (ex: HPA).

 ### PodTemplate

+The `podTemplate` field is deprecated.
+Consider using `Resources` field.

 The `podTemplate` field is optional.
 A PodTemplate is specifications for creating EventListener pod.
 A PodTemplate consists of: